Last updated by Nuala Williamson on 7th April 2026.

 How to experience the FA Cup in style

-Explore FA Cup hospitality packages with Seat Unique and experience one of the game’s most historic competitions in exceptional surroundings.
+Explore FA Cup hospitality packages with Seat Unique and experience the competition’s biggest stages in exceptional surroundings.